ctechfilmuniversity/lecture_procedural_generation_and_simulation/assignments/schreiber/01/pgs_ss22_01_questions_schreiber.md

 ## Questions 1 - Topics & Syllabus

 * Which of the chapter topics given in the syllabus are of most interest to you?
 Why?

+> I think noise, dynamics and particles are really cool!
+> Whenever I used Unity's particle system, I always felt like I'm missing out on something big.
+All I ever got to use it for was little effects like e.g. sparks for a campfire.
+But there's so much power (and efficiency?) in particles systems and what drives them.
+I want to learn these beautiful magic spells!

 * Are there any further topics in regard to procedural generation and simulation that would interest you?

+> Not yet!
+I always found the 3D generation of complex objects (like trees or buildings) interesting, but I think I am happy with what's in the syllabus so far!

 * Which tool would you personally prefer to use for the practical tasks (e.g. Houdini, Unreal, Unity, Maya, Blender, JavaScript, p5, GLSL, ...)?

+> I am very interested in learning Houdini.
+But I know that Maya also has some capabilities in this area, which I haven't explored yet.

 * How would you rate your level of experience with SideFX's Houdini?
     * [ ] I have only used it in TI
     * [x] Novice (never used it, only heard of it)